 Off-White™ x Nike Mid Blazer “All Hallow’s Eve”

-Release Date: 2018 Buy: Stadium Goods Editor’s Notes: Speaking of candy, Virgil’s 2018 “All Hallows Eve” Off-White™ x Nike Mid Blazer is candy corn in sneaker form.
+Release Date: 2018 Buy: StockX Editor’s Notes: Speaking of candy, Virgil’s 2018 “All Hallows Eve” Off-White™ x Nike Mid Blazer is candy corn in sneaker form.
 Giving “stepped in looking like a snack” a whole new meaning, this high-fructose take on the classic silhouette is still one of most sought-after Off-White™ x Nike releases.